ykacer/Bert4Rec/README.md

 It gets advantages of bi-directional objective but due to nature of inputs you cannot benefit from large corpus pretraining like we tradiionally do with Bert on raw texts.

 The notebook `run.py` is standalone and runnable on colab.
-It is your responsability to provide path to the .zip TFrecord containing input movies sessions.
+It is your responsability to provide path to the `recommandation.zip` TFrecord containing input movies sessions (the file is to big to be uploaded and possibly subject to restrictions...)

 This notebook can be summarized as follow: